libre-hobbyists/freecube/README.md

 ## Why FreeCube?

 Gaming history deserves preservation.
-As official support for older consoles fades, emulation becomes crucial for:
+As official support for older consoles fades, as hardware degrades and replacements become harder to make, emulation becomes crucial for:

 - *Preservation*: Keeping games playable as hardware ages and fails
 - *Accessibility*: Making gaming history available to new generations